DrRelling/sky-tree-project/README.md

 ## TypeScript/NodeJS

 You will need NodeJS v20.12.2 installed.
+All commands should be run from the `node` folder.

-To run the program from the command line, run `node start args` from the `node` folder.
+To run the program from the command line, run `node start [args]`.

+To run the tests, run `node run test`.

 ## Arguments